 - More Events >

-Are you a registered nurse with a bachelor's degree in any field?
-Enhance your value to healthcare organizations by developing the leadership abilities required to measurably improve overall quality, reduce costs, raise the level of nursing practice and increase patient, family and physician satisfaction when you enroll in the Master of Science in Nursing-Clinical Nurse Leader (MSN-CNL®) program at Curry College.
+Enhance your value to healthcare organizations by developing the leadership abilities required to measurably improve overall quality, reduce costs, raise the level of nursing practice and increase patient, family and healthcare provider satisfaction when you enroll in the Master of Science in Nursing-Clinical Nurse Leader (MSN-CNL®) program at Curry College.

-Improve your clinical practice skills and professional competence in patient safety, risk assessment, outcomes measurement and quality improvement in Curry's MSN-CNL program.
+Improve your clinical practice skills and professional competence in patient safety, risk assessment, outcomes measurement, and quality improvement by enrolling in Curry's MSN-CNL program.
 You'll benefit from:

 - An accomplished MSN faculty of nursing professionals who are committed to nursing education excellence